keyaura3/League-Of-Legends-Analysis/README.md

 ## Results
 - **p-value:** **0.0**
 - **Conclusion:** Since the p-value is below the standard significance level of 0.05, we reject the null hypothesis.
-This indicates that there is strong evidence to suggest that players with higher positive differentials (`csat10_diff`, `goldat15_diff`, `xpat10_diff`) are more likely to achieve higher `kills`.
+This indicates that there is strong evidence to suggest that players with higher positive differentials (`csdiffat10`, `golddiffat15`, `xpdiffat10`) are more likely to achieve higher `kills`.

 ## Justification of Choices
 - **Hypotheses:** These hypotheses are directly tied to the goal of understanding whether positive differentials in key metrics (gold, experience, and creep score) translate to higher kills.
 - **T-statistic:** This choice is well-suited for testing the difference in means between two independent groups.
 - **p-value Interpretation:** The p-value indicates the likelihood of observing the test statistic under the null hypothesis.
 A p-value of 0.0 provides very strong evidence against the null hypothesis, suggesting a significant difference between the groups.

-## Visualization
 Below is a density plot comparing the empirical distributions of `kills` for the two groups.
 The observed T-statistic of **53.06** is marked on the plot, further illustrating the difference in distributions.
 <iframe src="graphs/hyp4.html" width="800" height="600" frameborder="0"></iframe>

 ## Framing a Prediction Problem
 The goal of this prediction problem is to train a model to predict whether a player’s `goldat25` (a later-game statistic) exceeds a certain threshold based on early-game variables (`goldat10`, `xpat10`, `csat10`) and other features.
 This is a **binary classification problem**, as the outcome (`goldat25`) is categorized into two classes: players who meet or exceed the threshold and players who do not.